tooth2/Bike-Sharing-Prediction/README.md

 ## Prediction result
 ![testing result](prediction.png)
+The test data set is the last approximately 21 days to predict and comapred with actual data record which is data from Dec11 , 2012 to Dec 31 2012.
 Regarding to miss predicting data, there is a strong correlation between bike renting and seansoal data such as weather or holiday season.
 From Dec 22 to Dec 31, especially it's Christmas season, and data does not show similar pattern before/after Dec.
 22. However, prediction model is trained/optimized based on normal days so that, unusual/unseen pattern cannot be accurately predictable.
 To improve this model,"holiday" value from two csv files should be adjusted before christmas till new years day or "seasonint" value should be adjusted to reflect "special holiday seanson" from Chirstmas even to New Years Eve.
 Further more At least a couple more years data collection would be helpful to predict christmas holiday rental pattern.